RitikDutta/team_manage/readme.md

 - **Updating Task Status**
   - Employees can mark tasks as `In Progress` or `Completed`.
   - Managers can verify completed tasks, updating their status to `Verified`.

+- **Task Views**
+  - Employees can view their tasks.
+  - Managers can view tasks assigned to employees.

 ### **Messaging System**